Leisure Suit Larry: Remakes and remasters

 In 1991, Sierra leveraged advancements in technology to support 256-color graphics for the Leisure Suit Larry VGA remake.
 Bill Davis, an Emmy-winning artist and graphic designer, served as the creative director for the Leisure Suit Larry I remake.
 His choice of a Cubist style challenged conventional video game aesthetics while echoing the series' humor and cartoon-like nature of Larry's universe.
 The creative process included converting hand-painted backgrounds into digital formats, ensuring they complemented the game’s established aesthetic and the recognizable character design of Larry, previously defined by the series' box art.

 In 2013, Leisure Suit Larry: Reloaded, a crowdfunded Kickstarter project and the second remake of the original game, was released in collaboration with series creator Al Lowe.
 While it received mixed to average reviews, critics noted its nostalgic charm but also pointed out that its features and design felt outdated.
 Lowe discussed the possibility of remaking Leisure Suit Larry 2 or creating a new sequel, Leisure Suit Larry 8.
 However, both projects were ultimately canceled.

 Voice acting

 The CD-ROM version of Leisure Suit Larry 6: Shape Up or Slip Out!, which doubled the resolution of the original floppy version, is the first Larry game with voice acting.
-The character of Larry Laffer was voiced by Jan Rabson.
-Larry Lovage, the protagonist of Magna Cum Laude and Box Office Bust, was voiced by Tim Dadabo.
+The character of Larry Laffer was voiced by Jan Rabson in all games except Box Office Bust, in which he was voiced by Jeffrey Tambor.
+Larry Lovage, the protagonist of Magna Cum Laude and Box Office Bust, was voiced by Tim Dadabo in the former and Josh Keaton in the latter.